mtake986/LeetCode/README.md

 All my code to solve problems on LeetCode

 ## Dream
-- To work as a SWE at a tech company and have a great experience.
+- To work as a SWE at a tech company and enjoy my life
 - The company I may work for doesn't have to be FAANG + M, but companies who respect their employees, promotes remote work, and pays competitive enough salary.

 ## Purposes and Why